 “Clips” is a relatively new, free iOS app which brings video creation to another level.
 You can import images and videos, then add special effects like filters, labels, stickers, and even emojis.
 There are cool animated graphics and transitions and a special voice-to-text feature that turns into a rolling scroll on your screen.
 You can add your own music, or choose from 70 different free soundtracks in the app.
 With Clips, you and your students can create fun, engaging, and memorable videos like never before!
 Below is a video I created as an idea for your students to share a little about their homes and neighbourhoods.
 (Alternatively, they could do a school tour with the same idea.)
-Or, click here for a quick video idea called “My favourite things”.
+Or, click here for a quick student video called “My favourite things”.

-Apple Clips is a little challenging to use at the beginning.
 Here are some tips and tricks I learned through much trial and error.

 - You can take photos/videos within the Clips app, or use your camera app and upload to Clips later.
 (I recommend recording the videos in the Clip app because then you can use the voice to rolling text feature.)